-Date Doesn’t Look Like Her Photos, He Looks Different In Person, & Using Old Photos On Dating Sites: Misleading Dating App Photos, Filtered Dating Photos, Catfishing Photos
+Date Doesn’t Look Like Her Photos, He Looks Different In Person, & Using Old Photos On Dating Sites: Misleading Dating App Photos, Beauty Filters, Catfishing Photos

 If you have spent enough time on dating apps or know people who have done it for some time, it’s inevitable you will encounter a story of a date who looked nothing like their profile photos.
 It happens to both men and women.
 Whether the photos look like they are old or the person looks heavier than their photos suggest, reveal.
 It happens fairly often that it has developed it’s own slang term called kittenfishing.

 This deception is all too common on dating apps and for many, it’s super annoying to invest so much time chatting, getting to know each other, carve out time for a date, hire a babysitter or push out plans with friends to only feel like a scammer has entered your life and now you feel obligated to continue the date and waste 30-120 minutes of your life.

 It would be great if everyone used photos that looked like how they would appear on a first date but apparently that is too much to ask for.
 Some people make excuses for lack of photos or try to win people over in person with their personality or try to prove the other person is superficial and shallow.
 Regardless of your stance, this article will go over proper etiquette for online dating photos, what to do if your date doesn’t look like their photos and how to reduce awkward dates.